G-J-Evans/Clound-Native-Hobby-Project/README.md

 &nbsp;&nbsp;&nbsp;A UML of the application code was required.
 The attached [UML](link) in the root folder shows the layout of the classes and how they interact with each other.
 I generated this using [plantUML](https://plantuml.com/)

 &nbsp;&nbsp;&nbsp;There was also a requirement to generate a README, and a [.gitignore](link).
-The .gitignore stops unnecesssary files being pushed to GitHub and you're reading the README now.
+The .gitignore stops unnecessary files being pushed to GitHub and you're reading the README now.

 ## Backend
 &nbsp;&nbsp;&nbsp;For the backend the application was coded in Java using Eclipse with spring boot and maven.
 The required dependencies included springframework, h2database and mysql.
 The full list of dependencies is [here](pomlink)